Oppressive heat will bake much of the US this weekend, with the Northeast expected to see triple-digit temperatures - KTVZ

 “We need everyone to be on alert this weekend, keeping an eye out for any signs of heat-related illness and looking after one another,” Gov. Kathy Hochul said in a news release.

-In Philadelphia — where the forecast high for Sunday is 101 degrees — officials extended a heat health emergency.
+In Philadelphia — where the air is forecast to feel as hot as 107 degrees Fahrenheit Sunday — officials extended a heat health emergency.
 Cooling centers, home visits by special teams and enhanced daytime outreach to people experiencing homelessness are available through Sunday.

 A heat emergency is in effect in Washington, DC, until at least Monday morning as temperatures are expected to be 95 degrees or higher, the mayor announced.
 Shelters and cooling centers have also opened to serve those who need them, the mayor said.